coolmaksat/hvpapp/dev/developerGuide.md

 For information on using DeepPVP for the analysis of personal exomes/genomes, please refer to the main README file at the repository.

 ## Required files (Part of DeepPVP data distribution file)
- - a-inferred.owl
+ - a-inferred.owl (for computing similarity score)
- - diseasephenotypes.txt
+ - diseasephenotypes.txt (for computing similarity score))
- - modelphenotypes.txt
+ - modelphenotypes.txt (for computing similarity score)
- - omim_mode.txt
+ - omim_mode.txt (for annotating disease mode of inheritence)
- - toplevel.txt
+ - toplevel.txt (for annotating top level phenotypes features)

 ## Other Requirements
  - At least 32 GB RAM.